 First, let's deal with grandpa, who regales us with stories of struggling across lots through immense snow drifts in bitter cold.
 Environment Canada has published all its temperature records on the web.
 Look up grandpa's home town, click on the year, then give him a hug and tell him you love him.
 Our weather is not changing that fast!
 Here is a half century of Ottawa temperatures, for an example:

 The earth is currently warming up on the thousand year scale as part of a 1500-year cycle.
-Descriptions of the weather in the North Atlantic as experienced by the Vikings and their observations of such things as drift ice show that the climate of the North Atlantic was warmer a thousand years ago than it is today.
+Descriptions of the weather in the North Atlantic as experienced by the Vikings and their observations of such things as drift ice show that the climate of the North Atlantic was much warmer two thousand years ago than it is today, in fact it's possible that the Arctic was ice-free in the summers then.
 Of course, polar bears lived through this period without human assistance, in fact they have been around for 100,000 years or so.
 Most of the species mentioned in the National Geographic report have been around for much longer; colonial corals for over 150 million years, for example.

 from H.H.
 Lamb, 1977

-However, looking at longer time scales shows clearly that our earth is indeed warming up.
+Looking at longer time scales shows even more clearly that our earth is indeed warming up.
 Here in Ottawa we have very direct evidence of that: 20,000 years ago our land was covered by a kilometer of ice.
 We see the effects on every rock surface.
 Our forests are very recent immigrants that have taken advantage of global warming.

 On a longer time scale, NASA considers the weight of paleoclimate evidence to be that for most of the past 500 million years our earth has been warmer than it is at present.
 The following graph is based on one paleoclimate proxy, the oxygen isotope ratio in sea sediments.
 It suggests that the earth has on average over that period been about 3 K warmer than it is at present: